 Altobel Antonio Italian Hand Carved Limewood Venetian Rococo Grandfather Clock

-We are pleased to offer this breathtaking Altobel Antonio hand carved solid European limewood Venetian Rococo style grandfather clock.
-The details on this rare timepiece are exquisite featuring hand lacquered “Craquel” on a cream background with decorative pastel scrolling, gilded edging and three prominent sculpted cherub angels.
+We are pleased to offer this rare breathtaking Altobel Antonio hand carved solid European limewood Venetian Rococo style grandfather floor clock.
+The details on this timepiece are exquisite featuring hand lacquered “Craquel” on a cream background with decorative pastel scrolling, gilded edging and three prominent sculpted cherub angels.
 Clock face and brass pendulum are housed separately behind easily accessible glass framed doors with an astrological chart and dynamic date of the month display at top.
-This elegant timepiece stands beautifully on four ornate legs fastened by screws and measures 7’2” high x 26” wide at base x 10” deep.
-You won’t want to miss this rare opportunity to own this fine timepiece at a fraction of the cost!
+This elegant timepiece stands beautifully on four ornate legs fastened by screws.

 Mechanism: Ultra-precision Kieninger German mechanical movement with 4/4 Westminster chime, Automatic night shut-off (10:00 pm - 7:15 am) and Lyre pendulum.

-Condition: Very good pre-owned working condition and comes with original Altobel Antonio brochure.
+Condition: Very good pre-owned working condition with original Altobel Antonio brochure.

 IN STORE PICK-UP ONLY / LOCAL DELIVERY / FREIGHT SHIPPING NATIONWIDE.
 Customers are welcome to pick-up directly from our store during normal business hours or arrange their own shipping.
 If you would like a quote from one of our shippers, please contact us with a complete delivery address.
 Please Note: buyers are responsible for delivery fees and will be paid directly to the shipper.
 These are independent companies we use but not affiliated with in any way.